mayoff/python-markdown-mathjax/README.md

     That prints the path of the `markdown` module.
 It should have a subdirectory named `extensions`.
 Rename `mdx_mathjax.py` to `mathjax.py` and copy it to that `extensions` subdirectory.

+    If `python-markdown` was installed as a zipped egg file, you won't find that `markdown/extensions` directory because it's inside the egg file.
+You'll have to delete the egg file (you can find the name in the output of the command above) and reinstall it unzipped: `easy_install -Z Markdown`.
+Then you should have a `markdown/extensions` directory in which to put `mathjax.py`.

 -    You can put it in your `PYTHONPATH`.
 If you do this, don't rename the file.
 It needs to be named `mdx_mathjax.py`.

 ## Using the extension from the command-line